akikuno/DAJIN2/README.md

 ### Required Files

-#### FASTQ Files for Sample and Control
+#### FASTQ/FASTA/BAM Files for Sample and Control

 In DAJIN2, a **control that has not undergone genome editing** is necessary to detect genome-editing-specific mutations.
-Specify a directory containing the FASTQ files (both gzip compressed and uncompressed) of the genome editing sample and control.
+Specify a directory containing the FASTQ/FASTA (both gzip compressed and uncompressed) or BAM files of the genome editing sample and control.

 <!-- [Nanopore Guppy](https://community.nanoporetech.com/docs/prepare/library_prep_protocols/Guppy-protocol) -->
 After base calling with Guppy, the following file structure will be output: